-The Complete Streets: Bicycle Plan, still under development at the time of Downtown Master Plan drafting, outlines citywide on-street and trail enhancements to improve multimodal mobility.
-Specific projects outlined for Downtown include a north-south corridor along State Street, an east-west corridor along either 3rd or 4th Street, and an extension of existing facilities along 7th Street.
+The Complete Streets Ordinance, including the Complete Streets: Bicycle Plan, still under development at the time of Downtown Master Plan drafting, outlines citywide on-street and trail enhancements to improve multimodal mobility.
+Specific projects outlined for Downtown include a northsouth corridor along State Street, an east-west corridor along either 3rd or 4th Street, and an extension of existing facilities along 7th Street.
 Although the plan highlights additional streets for consideration, there is no dedicated funding for enhancements right now.